 Governments may reduce or eliminate existing incentive programs for political, financial or other reasons, which will be difficult for us to predict.
 Reductions in FIT programs may result in a significant fall in the price of and demand for solar power products.
-For example, the German government has introduced legislation to reduce the FIT program since 2010 due to the strong growth of its domestic solar market.
-From 2012 to 2017, the Japanese government cut down its FIT from 40 Yen to 28 Yen for projects below 10KW and from 42 Yen to 21 Yen for projects above 10 KW.
+For example, the Chinese government cut down its FIT by RMB0.05 per kilowatt hour in May 2018.
+The German government has introduced legislation to reduce the FIT program since 2010 due to the strong growth of its domestic solar market.
+From 2012 to 2018, the Japanese government cut down its FIT from JPY 40 to JPY 26 for projects below 10 KW and from JPY 42 to JPY 18 for projects above 10 KW.